In This Article

 How is the Cause of Itching Diagnosed?

 However, there are a number of things that you can do.
-When you feel your eyes starting to itch, avoid scratching it rinse your eyes with water or apply cold compress on the affected area.
+When you feel your eyes starting to itch, avoid scratching them.
+Rinse your eyes with water or apply a cold compress to the affected area.
 If the itch is nothing more than a mild irritation, then it should go away in about an hour or less.

-An ophthalmologist can help you identify what is causing the eye irritation, which leads to itchy eyes, while a dermatologist can give you information on what type of skin condition you might have and advice on how to deal with it.
+An ophthalmologist can help you identify what causes red itchy skin around eyes, which leads to itchy eyes, while a dermatologist can give you information on what type of skin condition you might have and advice on how to deal with it.

 What Care and Treatment Measures Should be taken for Itchy Skin Around the Eyes?

-In my opinion, because it is quite hard to identify the cause of itchiness in the eye area, that it’s best to take preventive measures against getting itchiness and irritation in the eyes and the surrounding area.
+In my opinion, because it is quite hard to identify the cause of itchiness in the eye area, it’s best to take preventive measures against getting itchiness and irritation in the eyes and the surrounding area.

-If the eyes do itch from time to time (as it will, unavoidably), do not make it worse by scratch the irritated area.
+– If the eyes do itch from time to time (as it will, unavoidably), do not make it worse by scratch the irritated area.
 This will only make things worse, and the itchiness and irritation might take much longer.

 If you think that it happens quite regularly, then you should go to an eye doctor or a dermatologist to have your symptoms assessed.
-A trip to your dermatologist will ideally help you get to the bottom of your skin condition, and will give you creams or medication to help you deal with the itchiness, depending on the cause, of course!
+A trip to your dermatologist will ideally help you get to the bottom of your skin condition and will give you creams or medication to help you deal with the itchiness, depending on the cause, of course!
 And, remember, itchy skin around the eyes can be caused by a number of causes, so it is important to identify the root problem first.